 - Department of Veterans Affairs: The VA provides counseling services to assess and treat mental health issues and offers support through an online portal called Make the Connection.
 The VA also offers adult day health care respite services.

-- Disabled American Veterans, Blinded Veterans Association, Paralyzed Veterans of America are service organizations that are focused on helping veterans move forward.
+- Disabled American Veterans and Paralyzed Veterans of America are service organizations that are focused on helping veterans move forward.

 - The Military Caregiver PEER Forum Initiative provides the opportunity for caregivers to share knowledge, expertise, resources and ongoing support.